qmk/qmk_firmware/docs/getting_started_build_tools.md

 ```
 If you're on Linux, this should work out of the box.
 On Windows and macOS, it requires [Docker Machine](http://gw.tnode.com/docker/docker-machine-with-usb-support-on-windows-macos/) to be running.
 This is tedious to set up, so it's not recommended; use QMK Toolbox instead.

+!> Docker for Windows requires [Hyper-V](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v) to be enabled.
+This means that it cannot work on versions of Windows which don't have Hyper-V, such as Windows 7, Windows 8 and **Windows 10 Home**.

 ## Vagrant
 If you have any problems building the firmware, you can try using a tool called Vagrant.
 It will set up a virtual computer with a known configuration that's ready-to-go for firmware building.
 OLKB does NOT host the files for this virtual computer.
 Details on how to set up Vagrant are in the [vagrant guide](getting_started_vagrant.md).